usamaSaddiq/CourseManager/CourseManager/description.md

 ----Course.java    ===> The class which stores the course information such as all units, the completed units and incomplete units.
 Also provide utility function such as loading all the units from files and then loading the prerequisites into the units and then performing data operations such as generating course structure and printing completed and incomplete courses.

-----Unit.java     ===>The unit file stores the unit information for each indivdual units such as the unit name, unit code and the prerequisites a unit contains.
+----Unit.java     ===>The unit file stores the unit information for each indivdual unit such as the unit name, unit code and the prerequisites a unit contains.

 Generating Course Structure